 The feeding guidelines below are used when transitioning adult dogs onto a raw diet, and are also useful when digestive upset occurs.
 There are six components to constructing a bland diet.

 The first step to creating a bland raw diet is to eliminate foods that are fatty and nutritionally rich because these ingredients often make gastrointestinal symptoms worse.
 These ingredients include:

 It is easy to identify lean raw protein because the amount of fat can be visually identified.
 In terms of feeding a bland raw diet, it is recommended to select a lean white meat protein over red meat protein – options include:

-However, some pets cannot eat any poultry which would require selecting a lean red meat option because lean white meat cannot be fed.
+However, some pets cannot eat any poultry which would require selecting a lean red meat option.
 Lean red meat options include:

 Lean Raw Meaty Bones

 Many raw meaty bones are naturally lean, especially when there is no additional skin attached.
 There are many options to choose from but be sure to remove the skin from all poultry raw meaty bones if they are selected.
 Lean raw meaty bone options include:

 An energy source is needed when feeding a bland raw diet since the fat content has been significantly reduced.
 In these situations it is recommended to feed ingredients that provide higher amounts of carbohydrates, including starches.
 This is to ensure the diet has a sufficient energy source in the absence of raw fat.
 Carbohydrate options include:

 In times of digestive upset, it is also recommended to provide ingredients that help to soothe the gastrointestinal tract.
 These ingredients help with calming the symptoms associated with digestive upset: